snhstq/IBM3705_R5/README.md

 After a make, the executable is stored in the BIN directory.

 component 1 is madatory (duh...)
 The other components are optional, however, you must at least choose one of the components 2, 3 or 4.

+Below picture shows the high-level architecture with all components.
 ![High Level architecture of the 3705 emulator](/Images/Overview.png)

 ### Preparing the MVS system
+This section is generic.
+It applies to a CPIPO build of MVS, TK5 or whatever other ways the MVS system has been created.
+Copy file ‘ncpssp.3350’ fro the 3705 emulator package ‘Hercules Files’ directory to your Hercules/hyperion dasd folder.

+Update the Hercules cnf file  and add ncpssp.3350 to the dasd configuration.
+Be sure to select an address that is generated as a 3350.
+For TK5 the address range 240-24F are 3350’s.
+Below 244 is used.
+...

+0244 3350 dasd/ncpssp.3350         <=== Added
+...

+Now add the 3705 to the configuration file.
+Again, use an address that is generated as a 3705.
+For TK5 this is 660.
+Make sure to comment out the existing definition for device 660.
+For TK5 the updates should be made to tk5_default.cnf:
+\#
+\# NCP VTAM
+\#
+0660 3705 adaptip=192.168.1.05 port=37051  <=== Added.
+192.168.1.05 should be replaced with the IP address of the host running your 3705.
+\#0660 3705 lport=${N660PORT:=37051} locncpnm=N07 rmtncpnm=N08 unitsz=252 ackspeed=1000
+0661 3705 lport=${N661PORT:=37052} locncpnm=N10 rmtncpnm=N11 idblk=017 idnum=00018 locsuba=10 rmtsuba=11 unitsz=252 ackspeed=1000
+0662 3705 lport=${N662PORT:=37053} locncpnm=N12 rmtncpnm=N13 idblk=017 idnum=00019 locsuba=12 rmtsuba=13 unitsz=252 ackspeed=1000
+0663 3705 lport=${N663PORT:=37054} locncpnm=N14 rmtncpnm=N15 idblk=017 idnum=0001a locsuba=14 rmtsuba=15 unitsz=252 ackspeed=1000
+\#

 ## Future updates: